I started working professionally in 2014 after graduating with my Master’s degree in Economics.

 How much time do you waste on the computer ever day?

-An app like RescueTime can help you better understand and visualize your computer time.
+So I decided to quit video games and installed an app like RescueTime to better understand and visualize my computer time.

 It can even block your worst distractions to help you stay focused.